A-atmos/matadaan/README.md

 # Matadaan: A Decentralized Voting System

-> A PoC of BlockChain Technology
+> A PoC of Blockchain Technology

 ## Initialization: